jitsi/handbook/docs/devops-guide/quickstart.md

 * Firewall:
 If participants cannot see or hear each other, double check your firewall / NAT rules.

+* Nginx/Apache:
+As we prefer the usage of Nginx as webserver, the installer checks first for the presence of Nginx and then for Apache.
+In case you desperately need to enforce the usage of apache, try pre-setting the variable `jitsi-meet/enforce_apache` for package `jitsi-meet-web-config` on debconf.

 * Log files:
 Take a look at the various log files: